LaravelDaily/laravel-tips/README.md

 Tip given by [@pratiksh404](https://github.com/pratiksh404)

-If you have input field which takes an array and you have to store it as a JSON.
-You can use `$casts` method in your model.
-Here `images` is JSON attribute.
+If you have input field which takes an array and you have to store it as a JSON, you can use `$casts` property in your model.
+Here `images` is a JSON attribute.

 ```
 protected $casts = [
-        "images" => 'array',
+    'images' => 'array',
 ];
 ```

-So you can store it as a JSON but when retrived from DB, it can be used as an array.
+So you can store it as a JSON, but when retrieved from DB, it can be used as an array.

 ## Models Relations